ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Detailed Evaluation Protocol

 \section{Detailed Evaluation Protocol}

-This appendix supplements Section~\ref{sec:eval_setup} with implementation-level details of the evaluation protocol, including prompt templates, decoding settings, input formatting, output parsing, and scoring rules.
+This appendix supplements Section~\ref{sec:eval_setup} with details of the evaluation protocol, including WVS question filtering, prompt templates, decoding settings, input formatting, output parsing, and scoring rules.
 We use the same three evaluation settings and the same model set as in the main paper.